-A closer look at this consumer group reveals that the LGBTQ+ community has specific preferences and choices when it comes to lifestyle, shopping behaviour and media consumption habits.
+A closer look at this consumer group reveals that the 2SLGBTQ+ community has specific preferences and choices when it comes to lifestyle, shopping behaviour and media consumption habits.
 Interestingly, this varies across generations (Baby Boomers, Gen X, Millennials and Gen Z).

-As per a Mindshare Canada study, compared to the general Canadian population, LGBTQ+ people consume an average of three more hours of digital media per week, an average of three hours more on mobile and three hours more on social.
+As per a Mindshare Canada study, compared to the general Canadian population, 2SLGBTQ+ people consume an average of three more hours of digital media per week, an average of three hours more on mobile and three hours more on social.

 With the growing call to accept genders beyond the binary, especially among the Millennials and Gen Z, more and more consumers want brands to celebrate their uniqueness and adequately represent them in marketing and advertising.

 Research shows that brands witness a 40% higher buyer’s intent and a 66% increase in the willingness to recommend when the 2SLGBTQ+ community is openly embraced by the brands in their advertisements.